AriDeltaO/Setting-Up-Android-On-Arch-Linux/README.md

 # Setting-Up-Android-On-Arch-Linux
-By using a package known as waydroid we can intricate a Android environement in Arch Linux
+By using a package known as waydroid we can make an Android environement in Arch Linux

 > [!IMPORTANT]
 > Commands are based on arch-linux, however packages should be the same for other distros.